bg_wrapper

 • Legal fees from a one-time lawsuit

-• Costs from implementing a new software system
+• Costs for a new software system

-• Losses from discontinued product lines
+• Discontinued product lines

 • COVID-related expenses (PPE, workplace modifications)

-Valuation Multipliers 101
+Understanding Valuation Multipliers

 Key Valuation Drivers

-1. Market conditions: External factors that affect all businesses in your industry
+1. Market conditions: External factors that affect all businesses in your industry.

-Market factors
+Market Factors

 Factor